fa201/PlotView/README.md

 Note that the above versions are those used for the development.
 If you have a lower version for a package, it may work.
 In case of trouble, please update the packages to these versions at least.

 # Limitations of PlotView
-The size of the window is 1280 x 720 pixels so your screen has to be bigger than this.
+* the size of the window is 1280 x 720 pixels so your screen has to be bigger than this.
+* extensive tests are not yet done, so there is probably some bugs.

+Enjoy !